 If your research project involves working with people as participants, then you need to handle all associated data correctly.
 Ethical guidelines issued by funders and the University cover how you can create and store data.
-In addition, laws such as the Data Protection Act 2018 (which implements GDPR, or the General Data Protection Regulation) govern the processing of personal data.
+In addition, laws such as the Data Protection Act 2018 (which implements UK GDPR, or the General Data Protection Regulation) govern the processing of personal data.

 Questions to consider

 My research project involves human participants.
 Is ethical approval needed?

-- View the CUREC (Central University Research Ethics Committee) pages for information on the University’s policy and guidance on the ethical review of research projects involving human participants.
+- View the Research Ethics pages on the Research Support website for information on the University’s policy and guidance on the ethical review of research projects involving human participants.

-- The CUREC FAQ section lists questions around the types of research requiring ethical approval and offers help around the process of applying for ethical approval.
+- The Research Ethics FAQ section lists questions around the types of research requiring ethical approval and offers help around the process of applying for ethical approval.

 - Personal data or sensitive data may not be suitable for sharing with other researchers, depending on whether informed consent has been obtained from participants.
-You may wish to consider anonymisation techniques or data aggregation for numeric data, editing of video or sound recordings, use of pseudonyms in qualitative data etc. The UK Data Archive has a comprehensive guide covering consent, confidentiality and ethics.
+You may wish to consider anonymisation techniques or data aggregation for numeric data, editing of video or sound recordings, use of pseudonyms in qualitative data etc. The UK Data Service provides a useful guide covering consent, confidentiality, and ethics.

 What do I need to do to get ethical approval?

 Who can I contact for further help around ethics?

-See the Contact Us section of the CUREC pages to find out who can help you from one of the IDRECs (Interdivisional Research Ethics Committee) or OxTREC (Oxford Tropical Research Ethics Committee).
+See the Research Ethics Contacts section of the Research Ethics pages to find out who can help you from one of the IDRECs (Interdivisional Research Ethics Committee) or OxTREC (Oxford Tropical Research Ethics Committee).

 What are my obligations under the Data Protection Act?

-The 2018 Data Protection Act (which implements GDPR) affects the processing of personal or sensitive data and the circumstances under which you can share it with others.
+The 2018 Data Protection Act (which implements UK GDPR) affects the processing of personal or sensitive data and the circumstances under which you can share it with others.
 A guide to Data Protection and Research is available on the Research Support website; further information can be found in the Staff Guidance on Data Protection section of the Compliance website.